mmccracken0137/comp_phy_sci/README.md

 ### Course structure

 Ideally this course will meet weekly or twice weekly for a combined 180 minutes.
-Each week of class centers on a new skill or set of skills
+Each week of class centers on a new skill or set of skills introduced in a single interactive python notebook.
+Homework problems are provided at the end of each notebook.

 ### Topics/curriculum

+- Week 1: Basics, computer as a \\$2k calculator
+- Week 2: Control structures
+- Week 3: Data types, containers, lists
+- Week 4: File I/O
+- Week 5: Data visualization with `matplotlib`
+- Week 6: Text as data, forming and testing hypotheses
+- Week 7: Numerical simulations of ordinary differential equations

 ### Getting started